The Ultimate Guide to Successful Seed Starting with Seed Trays

 -

-Use a humidity dome to help maintain moisture levels while seeds are germinating.
+Use a humidity dome to help maintain proper moisture levels during seed germination.

 -